Language selection

 Once the project is identified, it will have a name, number and webpage where documents like the Project Information Document (PID) are posted.
 The PID will include contact information for the BMC's agency implementing the project and the World Bank task team leader (TTL).

-After approval, projects move to the implementation stage, and opportunities are advertised on the World Bank Group website for free (but can also be found on subscription-based services).
+After approval, projects move to the implementation stage, and opportunities are advertised on the World Bank Group website for free and on subscription-based services for a fee.

-The opportunities range from small to large-sized contracts and a variety of sectors.
-Once in the implementation stage, look out for general and specific procurement notices, GPNs and SPNs.
+The opportunities range from small to large-sized contracts across a variety of sectors.
+Once in the implementation stage, look out for general and specific procurement notices, also known as GPNs and SPNs.

-The Borrower will publish a GPN on the WBG and UN Development Business websites and, invitations to prequalify or to bid are advertised as SPNs.
+The Borrower will publish a GPN on the WBG website (and the earlier referenced subscription services) and, invitations to prequalify or to bid are advertised as SPNs.

 These notices will include market approaches and selection methods that may be used, including: